Curate Noir, Women Crushing It Conference Help Elevate Black Owned Businesses

 BY NATHALY SUQUINAGUA | For AC JosepH Media

-MOORESTOWN — In recent months, Nika Corbett, founder and CEO of Curate Noir and Noir 365, has been hosting the now third annual Women Crushing It Conference, a series of events dedicated to empowering and celebrating women in business.
+MOORESTOWN — In recent months, Nika Corbett, founder and CEO of Curate Noir and Noir 365, has been hosting the third annual Women Crushing It Conference, a series of events dedicated to empowering and celebrating women in business.

-Starting her business by curating a subscription box called the Black Owned Business box, Corbett would pick out items owned by Black and Brown-owned businesses and send them out to their subscribers.
+Starting her business by curating a subscription box called the Black Owned Business Box, Corbett would pick out items owned by Black and Brown-owned businesses and send them out to their subscribers.

 Now operating storefronts in both the Moorestown Mall and Camden, Curate Noir has been in business for 4 years, featuring products from approximately 60 to 70 different small businesses.